Distribution (podcast) - Dirty Old Ladies

-Also of note is postage prices vary quite a lot between shipping companies.
+When sorting out your postage, note that postage prices vary quite a lot between shipping companies.
 In Canada, your choices are Canada Post, UPS or FedEx (unless you want to ship with a fulfillment company) but in the US there are a whole lot more.

-My suggestion for how to determine which shipping company to go with is to go to all the local companies with a fully packaged sample of my comic and ask for an estimate.
+When deciding on which company to use, I suggest you go to all the local companies with a fully packaged sample of your comic and ask for an estimate.
 They’ll tell you exactly what type of postage you’ll have to get and how much it’ll cost you.
 That way you don’t have to do any guesstimation about your shipping costs.

 Before I started using Chit Chats, I shipped More Than Men from Canada Post and USPS because they were the cheapest options at the time but make sure to investigate for yourself before choosing any one company.

 As of January 2018, it cost me the following to ship my 32 page, 6.625” x 10.25” comic (all prices in CAD):